 A new window depicting the ministry of St Boniface of Crediton (c.675-754), the apostle to Germany, was blessed by Cardinal Cormac Murphy-O’Connor, Archbishop of Westminster and then Visitor of the College, on 21 January 2003.
 The window, designed and executed by Erica Bauer Bamberg, was donated by Professor Stephen Frowen, a Fellow Commoner of the College, as an expression of Anglo-German friendship.

-An Anglican Eucharist is celebrated each term by the Revd.
-Dr Rodney Holder.
+An Anglican Eucharist is celebrated twice each term by the Revd.
+Dr Rodney Holder and by the Rev. Shirley Holder.
 Details of these celebrations are listed in the chapel card.
 Arrangements can be made in consultation with the Dean for other Christian groups to use the Chapel.